Hidden-charm $uds\,c\bar c$ pentaquarks as flavor eigenstates in a constituent quark model: Results

 with

 with the same $\pm$ 0.02 fm uncertainties.
 This suggests that the IIa pentaquark is structurally closer to a compact $qqc + q'\bar c$ arrangement with the baryon + meson very close to each other.
 On the other hand, the Ib and IIb structures resemble in both cases a baryon + $\bar c c$ meson whose constituents are fairly separated from each other.
+One can also see that the symmetry restrictions imposed to the wavefunctions that model pentaquarks Ia and Ib produce different internal structures.